bigbrett/wolfssl-documentation/wolfSSL/src/chapter02.md

 #### WOLF_CRYPTO_CB

 Enable crypto callback support.
 This feature is also enabled automatically when [`--enable-cryptocb`](#enable-cryptocb) is used.

+#### WC_TEST_NO_CRYPTOCB_SW_TEST

+Disables internal testing of crypto callback functionality using software crypto when running wolfCrypt tests.
+This is useful when intending to use wolfCrypt tests with a custom crypto callback (e.g. by setting `WC_USE_DEVID`) where it is not desired to also test the crypto callback infrastructure with a software-only crypto callback implementation.
+This feature is also enabled via the [`--disable-cryptocb-sw-test`](#disable-cryptocb-sw-test) configure option.

 #### WOLFSSL_DYN_CERT